aastopher/mma_outcome/README.md

 ## Dependencies

-to use the virtual env which has all dependencies installed run:
+to use the virtual env which has all dependencies installed run the following command from inside the project directory: <br />
 `source mma-env/bin/activate`

 Running the project without the venv will require the following packages: